Ideas help your work stand out.

 This usually begins with the subject in the middle of the page, which branches out into new words and ideas.

-Every word or thought should be recorded onto paper (no word is crazy!).
+Record every word or thought onto paper (no word is crazy or silly!).

 Below shows you a mind map that I created for an editorial illustration, resulting in developing the illustration’s composition.